oliverjam/jaredhill-v2/src/blog/eight-bodacious-tips.md

 I particularly like Stuart Butterfield’s quote on the subject:

-> “This is the greatest software development methodology: Don’t think about what you’re doing, have no ego.
-There’s no speculation.”
+> This is the greatest software development methodology: Don’t think about what you’re doing, have no ego.
+There’s no speculation.

 The connection between ego and design is no more pronounced than in a test scenario.
 If you’re testing designs that you’ve made, your natural tendency is going to be to seek positive feedback, and to avoid, ignore, and explain away negative feedback.